 V. Systems Analysis

 Once the functional and physical hierarchies were developed and correlated, the measures of success and the desired outcomes of the model, identified by the stakeholders, were used to derive the Technical Performance Measures (TPMs).
 The model was focused on survivability in terms of lethality, situational awareness, mobility and protection.
-Therefore, the metrics derived from the MOSs were in those four categories along with identifying sustainment measures that are impacted by the functions.
+Therefore, the metrics derived from the MOSs were in those four categories, along with identifying sustainment measures that are impacted by the functions.
 These metrics are depicted in Figure X as part of the correlation matrix.

 The functions were evaluated against the TPMs by assessing the impact that each metric has on the given function.
 This evaluation was completed by utilizing input from former operators and SME judgment.
-The former operators consisted of a Navy and a Marine whom were able to provide insight from an operations view.
+The former operators consisted of a member of Navy and a Marine whom were able to provide insight from an operations view.
 Additionally, SMEs in networks, survivability and mobility from TARDEC, ARDEC and Aberdeen provided input to the correlations identified in the matrix.

 The matrix in Figure X is part of an analysis process used in the determination of materiel improvements and alternative configurations for achieving higher survivability outcomes.
 This process will be discussed in greater detail in the model development and model execution components of the paper.